Lesson 3: Accommodating Hardware Changes¶

 Declaring an External Type for the Valve Parameters¶

-The format and semantics of the valve parameters do not need to be known by the clients of the ValveHALBase
+The format and semantics of the valve parameters do not need to be known by the clients of the ValveHALBase component,

-is simply acting as a conduit that feeds the data as an
+namely the ValveControllerImpl.
+The ValveControllerImpl is simply acting as a conduit that feeds the data as an

-opaque block from its clients through to the ValveHALBase
+opaque block from its clients through to the ValveHALBase.
+In Coco, such data are declared as an

-in the provided port ValveHAL
+external type in the provided port ValveHAL of ValveHALBase.

 Note

-declaration allows users to refer to a type that is not defined within a Coco program,
+An external type declaration allows users to refer to a type that is not defined within a Coco program,

 but is defined in the same programming language as the code to be generated from Coco.
 It enables Coco generated code